jony86s/eosio.contracts/CONTRIBUTING.md

 Guidelines for bug reports:

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the GitHub issue search** &amp;mdash; check if the issue has already been reported.

-1. **Check if the issue has been fixed** &mdash; look for [closed issues in the current milestone](https://github.com/EOSIO/eosio.contracts/issues?q=is%3Aissue+is%3Aclosed) or try to reproduce it using the latest `develop` branch.
+1. **Check if the issue has been fixed** &amp;mdash; look for [closed issues in the current milestone](https://github.com/EOSIO/eosio.contracts/issues?q=is%3Aissue+is%3Aclosed) or try to reproduce it using the latest `develop` branch.

-A good bug report shouldn't leave others needing to chase you up for more information.
+A good bug report shouldn&#39;t leave others needing to chase you up for more information.
 Be sure to include the details of your environment and relevant tests that demonstrate the failure.

 [Report a bug](https://github.com/EOSIO/eosio.contracts/issues/new?title=Bug%3A)